 ssh -p 29418 review.example.com gerrit create-project --name new/project

 See gerrit create-project for more details.

-Projects may also be manually created.
+Projects may also be manually registered with the database.

 Create Git Repository